josh-59/smsh/doc/expansion.md

 Expansion
 ---------

-Expansion in `smsh` is is strictly explicit, occuring only within braces, `{}`.
+Expansion in `smsh` is is strictly explicit; it occurs only within braces, `{}`.
-There are several types of expansion, with each type explicitly denoted by a leading character.
+We support several types of expansion, with each type explicitly denoted by a leading character.

 Expansion Types:
     {}          User-Defined Variable Expansion
-    !{}         Subshell Expansion
+    ${}         Subshell Expansion
     f{}         Filename Expansion
+    a{}         Argument Expansion

 For example: